Vienna’s cemeteries

 - 10.30 am, approx. 30 minutes

-Guided tour of the catacombs, every quarter or half an hour
+Guided tour of the catacombs, every half an hour

 Elevator to the Pummerin